quicwg/base-drafts/draft-ietf-quic-transport.md

 operate effectively.

 CRYPTO frames SHOULD be prioritized over other streams prior to the completion of the cryptographic handshake.
-In {{QUIC-TLS}} this includes the retransmission of the second flight of client handshake messages, that is the TLS Finished and any client authentication messages.
+In {{QUIC-TLS}} this includes the retransmission of the second flight of client handshake messages, that is, the TLS Finished and any client authentication messages.

 STREAM data in frames determined to be lost SHOULD be retransmitted before sending new data, unless application priorities indicate otherwise.